 Two-Factor Authentication (2FA)

-Two Factor Authentication, also known as 2FA, two step verifications or TFA (as an acronym), is an extra layer of security that is known as "multi factor authentication" that requires not only a password and username but also something that only, and only, that user has on them, i.e. a piece of information only they should know or have immediately to hand - such as a physical token.
+Two Factor Authentication, also known as "2FA", "two step verifications" or "TFA" (as an acronym), is an extra layer of security that is known as "multi factor authentication" that requires not only a password and username but also something that only (and only) THAT user has on them; i.e., a piece of information only they should know or have immediately on hand - such as a physical token.

 Using a username and password together with a piece of information that only the user knows makes it harder for potential intruders to gain access and steal that person's personal data or identity.